rander38/Remote-Sensing-Indices-Derivation-Tool/README.md

 Requires arcpy and [Tkinter] (https://wiki.python.org/moin/TkInter).

-Run the Python script, use the GUI to select the sensor, indices you wish to calculate, input raster, and output path.
+Run the Python script (Derive_RS_Indices.py) and use the GUI to select the sensor, indices to calculate, input raster, and output path.

 **Input raster should be stacked as follows:**